Jeremie-Beucler/Rythm-of-thoughts/README.md

 Currently, there is no direct empirical evidence to address this question.
 Exploring the temporal dynamics of deliberation functions could provide valuable insights into how people engage in reflective thinking.
 Our work aims to contribute to this effort by using language models to automatically segment and score verbal reasoning data.
 This approach allows us to track, at a fine-grained level, how different deliberation functions unfold over time within participants' verbalizations.

+On a purely descriptive level, it also allows us to quantify how prevalent each function is in participants' reasoning, and how this varies across different types of responses (e.g., correct vs. incorrect).
 ---

 ## Data and Audio Transcription